sebagun/mercadopago-ios/README.md

 	    card.expirationMonth = [NSNumber numberWithInt:12];
 	    card.expirationYear = [NSNumber numberWithInt:2020];
 	    card.securityCode = @"123";
+		card.cardholderName = @"APRO Test user";

 * Retrieve payment method information from MercadoPago.
 You will get possible installments and the rate per installment.

 		[card fillPaymentMethodsExecutingOnSuccess:^(NSArray *paymentMethods){
+					/*
-					//API could return more than one payment methods when the bin is unknown.
+						API could return more than one payment methods when we don't know if the bin is from a credit card or debit card.
-					//Just keeping the credit_card method for this example. for(MPPaymentMethod *p in paymentMethods) {
+						Just keeping the credit_card method for this example.
+					*/
+					for(MPPaymentMethod *p in paymentMethods) {
 						if([p.paymentTypeId isEqualsToString: @"credit_card"]){

-							//save p.paymentMethodId and p.issuer.issuerId
-							//later you will have to send them together with the token to your server
+							if ([p.exceptionsByCardIssuer count] > 0){
+								/*
+									If our API doesn't know exactly the issuer of the card, it will return the default payer costs in p.payerCosts (just one installment) and other issuers options in p.exceptionsByCardIssuer.
+									You will have to ask your customer which is the issuer of his card.
+									For example, if he chooses the first issuer of the list:
+								*/
+								NSString *paymentMethodId = p.paymentMethodId; //you will later need this in your server NSNumber *issuerId = p.exceptionsByCardIssuer[0].issuer.issuerId; //you will later need this in your server NSArray *payerCosts = p.exceptionsByCardIssuer[0].payerCosts;

+								[self showInstallmentsForPayerCosts: payerCosts andAmount: ##replace with your amount##];
+							}else{

-							[self showInstallmentsForPaymentMethod: p andAmount: ##replace with your amount##];
+								NSString *paymentMethodId = p.paymentMethodId; //you will later need this in your server NSNumber *issuerId = p.issuer.issuerId; //you will later need this in your server [self showInstallmentsForPayerCosts: p.payerCosts andAmount: ##replace with your amount##];
+							}
 						}
 					}
 				}